aaduggan/open-space-game-sandbox/CONTRIBUTING.md

     * if you use visual studio then we provide a open-space-game specific [C# Editor Settings](https://github.com/Enterlucent/open-space-game/blob/master/.github/open-space-game.vssettings)
 - [ ] I have added code level comments and any member, class, interface, property, etc documentation
 - [ ] I have the most recent repository changes
-- [ ] I have set up your GPG settings so that your commits are verified
+- [ ] I have set up GPG so that my commits are verified
 - [ ] The code I'm submitting has an issue associated and that issue is referenced in my [Pull Request](https://help.github.com/articles/about-pull-requests/)
 - [ ] I have properly labeled my [Pull Request](https://help.github.com/articles/about-pull-requests/)